 How to Get Your Pattern

 We're going to continue to use the new PayHip Webstore to distribute our patterns.
-As most readers know, Craftsy (Bluprint now) is closing and they have stopped designers like us from publishing new patterns on their site, so we've had to move to another service.
+As most readers know, Craftsy (Bluprint now) have stopped designers like us from publishing new patterns on their site, so we've had to move to another service.

 Our patterns are still free, but now you now have the option of making a small contribution if you like our work!
 We'd really appreciate it and it will help is keep going with new and fun designs like this.
 Even a dollar or two really goes a long way.
 Maybe you don't know it takes an average of 26 hours of work to make a post and that does not include a video.